juliaromare/shazam_implementation/README.md

 to make sure you are implementing each method correctly.

-You may make use of the code provided in the [Shazam It!](http://www.toptal.com/algorithms/shazam-it-music-processing-fingerprinting-and-recognition) article to determine the key points and hash function.
+You may make use of the code provided in the [Shazam It!](http://www.toptal.com/algorithms/shazam-it-music-processing-fingerprinting-and-recognition) article to determine the key points and hash function, but keep in mind that this code may not be complete and will need to be modified.

 ### Task 2: